carlit-os/tictactoe_lab4_348/README.md

 # tictactoe_lab4_348
 Tic tac toe game solver.

-Uses alpha-beta pruning to determine outcome of game.
+Uses min-max agents to explore every possible move.
+Features alpha-beta pruning to more quickly determine outcome by discarding moves that will not be made during optimal play.